What Is Supply Chain Analytics and Why to Use It in Business

 After, the analytics models that met the test are deployed into production by data engineers.
 These models are polished over time by correlating the performance of data analysis models in manufacture with the business value they deliver.

 However, it’s pretty challenging to identify, structure, and interpret lots of data manually.
 That’s where automated solutions come in handy.
-With supply chain analytics software, you'll be able to get accurate results in a highly visualized manner in a few clicks.
+With supply chain analytics software (and integrated supply chain API), you'll be able to get accurate results in a highly visualized manner in a few clicks.
 This type of software helps coordinate supply chain planning and performance by improving real-time visibility into logistics processes and their impact on consumers and profit.

 Now, let’s see what supply chain analytics software can be used for:

 - Data visualization.
 The ability to scrutinize data from different sides to enhance insight and understanding.

 - Natural language processing.
 Deriving and systemizing unstructured data stored in various documents, news sources, and data feeds.

 - Stream processing.
 Extracting insight from different data streams created by, for example, the IoT, apps, weather reports, and other third-party systems.

 - Location intelligence.
 Extracting insight from location data for distribution optimization.

 - Graph databases.
 Arranging data into linked elements to simplify searching for relations, identifying patterns, and improving traceability of goods, suppliers, and facilities.

 - Digital twin of the supply chain.
 Arranging information into a comprehensive supply chain model that is distributed across all types of users to improve predictive and prescriptive analytics.